Glossary

 P

-- Potable Water Station
+(view full entry) - Potable Water Station

 A stand-alone sink providing water suitable for ingesting and preparing food.